 Liquid Coconut Oil May Or May Not Work for You

 First, let’s make sure we’re talking about the right kind of oil.

 In a previous post, we talked about the difference between extra virgin and fractionated coconut oil.
-A lot of sites encouraging people to use coconut oil for oily skin suggest extra virgin coconut oil as the best option, because it undergoes limited processing and is as close to the raw material as we can get.
+A lot of sites that encourage people to use coconut oil for oily skin suggest extra virgin coconut oil products as the best option, because it undergoes limited processing and is as close to the raw material as we can get.
 As a result, it tends to be higher in nutrients and antioxidants than oil that has been refined, bleached, and deodorized.

 Extra virgin coconut oil, however, is solid at room temperature.
 It has a melting point of about 75 degrees Fahrenheit.
 In this form, it’s too heavy for oily skin types, and can clog pores and actually cause breakouts.